timhuang1018/Krop/README.md

 ```

 Then you can call `croppableState.crop()` to get the cropped image.
 `CroppableState` is also responsible for setting ContentScale, beware that you have to set AsyncImage `ContentScale.Inside` to make things work.
+And set the expected image size(width, height) at `Croppable`.
 You can also customize the cropping area by setting the aspect ratio to `Croppable`, or enabling tap and scale of doubleTap and more.

 ### Example Project